Effie Robinson

 Effie Robinson (January 7, 1920 – May 23, 2003) was a social worker and public housing director.
 She was the first African American graduate from the UC Berkeley School of Social Welfare.

 Biography

 Effie Robinson was born in Healdsburg, California, January 7, 1920.
 A 1943 magna cum laude graduate of San Francisco State University, Robinson was the first African American graduate from the UC Berkeley School of Social Welfare.
 She was a member of Alpha Kappa Alpha.

-Art Agnos worked as her assistant when she was appointed, in 1964 by !ayor John F. Shelley to be the San Francisco Housing Authority Director of Human Relations and Tenant Services.
+Art Agnos worked as her assistant when she was appointed, in 1964 by Mayor John F. Shelley to be the San Francisco Housing Authority Director of Human Relations and Tenant Services.

 In 1945 Robinson went to work for the Family Service Agency of San Francisco.
 Her first job was as a casework supervisor and by 1956, Robinson was appointed Executive Director.

 Robinson died when she was 83 at her time in the Cow Hollow neighborhood of San Francisco.